 All businesses with employees (even a single part-time employee) are required to carry workers’ compensation insurance coverage to cover medical costs if employees are injured on the job.
 Worker’s Compensation Insurance is administered through the Vermont Department of Labor.

 Step 7 – Labor Law Posters and Required Notices

 Vermont businesses must display Federal and State of Vermont labor law posters where they can be easily viewed by employees.
 These posters inform employees of their rights and employer responsibilities under labor laws.

 Vermont labor law posters can be individually printed from the Vermont Department of Labor’s website.

 Step 8 – Stay Up-To-Date

 There is a lot to keep up with when hiring employees for your business, but your obligations and responsibilities as an employer don’t end there.
-Labor laws are complex and ever changing.
-Be sure to keep up-to-date with the Vermont Department of Labor and U.S. Department of Labor.
+Labor laws are complex and ever-changing.
+Be sure to keep up-to-date with the Vermont Department of Labor and the U.S. Department of Labor.